 Note: If Hyper-V was not previously enabled on the machine, you must reboot the machine to apply installed changes.

 Follow the instruction step by step and you are done:

 - Now take a quick look at our Hyper-V Manager.
 Click Action > New > Virtual Machine to bring up the New Virtual Machine Wizard.

 - Review the ‘Before You Begin’ content and click on Next.

 Note: This is the name Hyper-V uses for the virtual machine, not the computer name given to the guest operating system that will be deployed inside the virtual machine.

-Choose a location where you want to store the virtual machine’ files. such as I want to install windows server so create c:\WindowsServerVM location.
+Choose a location where you want to store the virtual machine’ files.
+For example, if I want to install Windows Server, I will create a c:\WindowsServerVM location.
 You can also accept the default location.
 Click Next when done.

 Select a generation for the machine and click on Next.

 Now let’s get some idea about Generation 2 virtual machines.

 These machines were introduced with Windows Server 2012 R2 and provide a streamlined virtual hardware model.
 It also introduces some other functionalities.